 “Again, toddlers have a healthy curiosity and a need to explore.
 Playing with his private parts is just an expression of this, and he’ll generally move through this phase quite naturally,” says Lois.

 How you deal with it depends on your feelings as a parent – some mums have no problem with their kids doing it but others can find it embarrassing.
-“An older toddler can be taught about what’s okay to do at home and what’s not okay to do in public.
+“An older toddler can be taught about what’s OK to do at home and what’s not OK to do in public.
 Come from the perspective of keeping them safe and not from moral judgments,” says Lois.

 “My toddler’s a whinger.
 Whenever I ask her to do something she lets out a whine that goes on and on!
 I find it infuriating.
 Help!”

 “Think about why they’re whining,” suggests Lois.
 “There may be an underlying cause, like illness or teething pain, that you need to attend to.
 Toddlers can also whine when they feel they’re not getting the closeness they deserve.”

 Pre-empt her need to whine for attention by making sure you’re giving your toddler lots of cuddles, positive attention, and your time.
 Lois says even crouching down and interacting with your toddler for a minute as soon as she comes up to you may be enough to keep her happy.